Pontiac Fiero: Problems and issues

 Safety issues escalated rapidly by the summer of 1987, when the fire count for 1984 models reached a rate of 20 fires per month.
 Fieros were catching fire at the rate of one for every 508 cars sold, surpassing all other mass-market automobile cars.
 Pontiac engineers knew about the problems early on: one wrote an urgent memo dated October 6, 1983, to report that two Fieros had suddenly caught fire during test drives.
 This was only 3 months after the production of the Fiero began.
-It was first thought to be caused by antifreeze leaking out of badly installed hoses but in reality it was defective connecting rods.
+It was first thought to be caused by antifreeze leaking out of poorly installed hoses, when in reality it was defective connecting rods.
 After one meeting with the Saginaw foundry manager, he wrote that "60 percent to 90 percent of the rods produced do not exhibit defects."
 This means at least every 1 out of 10 rods produced were defective and possibly 4 out of 10 were also defective.
 The Associated Press quoted the National Highway Traffic Safety Administration as saying it had "...received 148 complaints regarding Pontiac Fieros catching fire including reports of six injuries.
 Low levels of engine oil may cause a connecting rod to break, allowing oil to escape and come into contact with engine parts.
 The oil would catch fire when it contacted the exhaust manifold or hot exhaust components."
 David Hudgens, a GM spokesman in Detroit said "if you ran out of oil, and then that coupled with some aggressive driving, perhaps, and maybe not changing the oil very often, you end up with a broken rod, and that's where the connecting rod came in; it is still the owner's responsibility to check the oil."

 The Pontiac division said in a 1988 press release that "GM tests have shown that running these 1984 cars with low engine oil level can cause connecting rod failure which may lead to an engine compartment fire.
 Pontiac is aware of 260 fires attributable to the condition, along with ten reported minor injuries."